trichelab/bamSliceR/README.md

 #           parallelOnRangesBPPARAM = MulticoreParam(workers = 10) )
 ```

-## Tricks on running BamSlicing on HPC with multiple nodes
+## Tricks on running bamSliceR on HPC with multiple nodes

 TallyVariants() originally from package ‘VariantTools’ allows
 parallelizing computing on both BAM files and GRanges using the same